UplandsDynamic/datavark/README.md

-# Dissertation
+# DatavArk
-This is the repository for a dissertation undertaken as part of a University of the Highlands & Islands (UHI) MSc in Web Technologies.

-The project consisted of the development of a prototype automated, domain-specific information acquisition and extraction platform.
+DatavArk is an automated, domain-specific information acquisition and extraction platform.

+This prototype was developed to gather data in the domain of Unexplained Anomalous Phenomena (UAP).
+The app ingests unstructured textual reports submitted to NUFORC.org and posted on Reddit.com.
+Extracted entities are recorded in a PostGIS SQL database.

+Natural Language Processing (NLP) is implemented through a custom-trained, transformer-based machine learning model, deployed through the spaCy Python library.
+The web app is written using the Python Django framework.

 ## Project author

-This dissertation was authored by Daniel Bright, 12004727@uhi.ac.uk.
+The project was solely authored by Dan Bright, dan@uplandsdynamic.com